 Watch your velocity, not just your count.
 Monthly review trends matter more than lifetime totals.
 If you're collecting fewer reviews than last month, figure out why.

-- ChatGPT Local Search Data Sources — Local Falcon's analysis of where ChatGPT pulls business data
+- ChatGPT Local Search Data Sources.
+Local Falcon's analysis of where ChatGPT pulls business data

-- 40 Online Review Statistics — Key data points on review impact
+- 40 Online Review Statistics.
+Key data points on review impact

-Dylan Allen is the CEO of Cheers, the GEO platform for local service businesses.
+Dylan Allen-Arnegård is the CEO of Cheers, the local search platform for service businesses.